circlefin/verite/packages/docs/docs/overview/design-overview.md

 ## Non-Goals

-- Verity does not have a goal of creating a new chain, token, consensus algorithm, wallet, storage system, p2p library, or other fundamental infrastructure.
+- Verity standards do not require use of a specific chain, token, consensus algorithm, wallet, storage system, p2p library, or other fundamental infrastructure.

-- Verity does not have a goal of creating a new identity product or vendor implementation.
-Verity aims to specify definitions for claims that can be supported by any identity solution, and to specify protocols that can be implemented by any service, wallet, or application.
+- Verity aims to specify definitions for claims that can be supported by any identity solution, and to specify protocols that can be implemented by any service, wallet, or application.

-- Verity does not have a goal of creating a new Decentralized Identifer (DID) method or new attestation format.
-Verity aims to use and contribute to existing decentralized identity standards such as Verifiable Credentials and Presentation Exchange.
+- Verity does not require use of a specific Decentralized Identifier (DID) method or new attestation format.

-- Verity does not have a goal of directly monetizing any reference implementation or specification it provides related to its goals and key use cases.
-There is no license fee for use of the protocols.
+- Verity is not intended as a competing decentralized identity standard; it aims to leverage and contribute to existing (and emerging) decentralized identity standards.